Kysic/webdavFileTree/README.md

  - jsdavclient, a "Low-level JavaScript WebDAV client implementation written in Javascript" from Sven vogler, available at https://github.com/svogler and use as it is.

+Tested successfull only on firefox at the moment :
+- with ie, the tree works, but there is a security issue when trying to open a file with the syntax https://user:pwd@host/path/file
+- with chrome, there is a problem with a header set in jsdavclient.